-Scrum mentions three roles - team, product owner and scrum master.
-There’s a difference between titles (what I would generally describe Business Analyst) and those three roles.
+Scrum mentions three roles – team, product owner, and scrum master.
+There’s a difference between titles (what I would generally describe as Business Analyst) and those three roles.
 Regardless of your title, you can fill one or many roles depending on your organization, your skills, and your past experience.

 A product owner